apache/spark/python/docs/source/development/testing.rst

 Please refer to `Testing PySpark <https://spark.apache.org/developer-tools.html>`_ for more details.

-Running tests using GitHub Actions
+Running Tests using GitHub Actions
 ----------------------------------

 You can run the full PySpark tests by using GitHub Actions in your own forked GitHub